1999 Russian gubernatorial elections: Moscow City

 In June 1999 the Moscow City Duma decided to move the 2000 mayoral election six months ahead of schedule.
 The new voting day was set on 19 December 1999, when the elections to the 3rd State Duma of Russia were to take place.

 On September 17, the incumbent mayor of Moscow Yury Luzhkov officially announced his intention to run for re-election, naming Valery Shantsev as his candidate for the vice mayor.
 Opposition, represented by the Union of Right Forces, nominated former prime minister of Russia Sergey Kiriyenko.
 Luzhkov surpassed him by more than 58%.
 Two thirds of the voters came to the polling stations in Moscow on December 19.

 Moscow Oblast

 Gubernatorial election in Moscow Oblast was held on 19 December 1999, in parallel with the federal legislative election.
 The peculiarity of this campaign was that the candidates for the governor were running along with the candidates for the vice-governor (this office will be abolished in 2002).
 The Fatherland – All Russia party (OVR), realizing low chances to win for incumbent governor Anatoly Tyazhlov, authorized the nomination of Soviet Army general Boris Gromov.
 That is, OVR had two candidates for governor at once.
 On 9 January 2000, Boris Gromov was elected governor of Moscow Oblast in the second round of the election.

+Tver Oblast

+Incumbent governor Vladimir Platov ran for a second four-year term.
+In the first round, held on 19 December 1999, none of the candidates received an absolute majority.
+In the second round on 9 January 2000 Platov narrowly won over Communist challenger Vladimir Bayunov.